-Last year around the same time, we released a blog on the market trends and how they effect buyers in the beginning of each year.
-This year has followed suit and is actually worse due to even lower inventory.
-Being a home buyer over the last four months has been very stressful for many and not very rewarding for some.
+It’s no secret that being a home buyer over the last few winters has been very stressful for many and not very rewarding for some.
 Bidding wars have been rampant nationally, not only in Massachusetts.

 This can be very frustrating for buyers as many have made offers on multiple homes and not been able to obtain them.